Mobile payment: Audio signal-based payments

 The audio channel of the mobile phone is another wireless interface that is used to make payments.
 Several companies have created technology to use the acoustic features of cell phones to support mobile payments and other applications that are not chip-based.
 The technologies like near sound data transfer (NSDT), data over voice and NFC 2.0 produce audio signatures that the microphone of the cell phone can pick up to enable electronic transactions.

-Direct carrier/bank co-operation
+Direct carrier and bank co-operation

 In the T-Cash model, the mobile phone and the phone carrier is the front-end interface to the consumers.
 The consumer can purchase goods, transfer money to a peer, cash out, and cash in.
 A 'mini wallet' account can be opened as simply as entering *700# on the mobile phone, presumably by depositing money at a participating local merchant and the mobile phone number.
 Presumably, other transactions are similarly accomplished by entering special codes and the phone number of the other party on the consumer's mobile phone.

+In Switzerland, TWINT offers the same function.